eashanhatti/peridot/writing/notes.md

 - think this: you could implement a garbage collector in it
 - allows to deal with pointers
 - referential transparency
-- control over monomorphization
+- control over inlining
-- control over boxing, since pointers are explicit
+- control over boxing
+- zero cost abstractions

+adding a new feature to the type system is fine as long as it does not depend on any other features whenever a feature subsumes two or more features, that feature should be added and the multiple removed

 ## 1 uniqueness types